annettem123/Orders/README.md

 2. Set Up and Backend

-      2.1 PostgreSQL: Create new database named product and connect to it;
+      2.1 PostgreSQL: Create new database named ordermgmt and connect to it;

       2.2 Terminal:  mkdir Name git clone